Why static SAST benchmarks rot, and what quarterly rotation fixes

 A benchmark earns trust by being hard to game, and a frozen one is trivially gameable over a long enough timeline.
 Rotation closes that gap: the code is new each quarter, the contract is identical, and the artifact is reproducible from a seed.
 You get a moving target that still reads the same on the ruler.

-Next: the scoring itself — confusion matrix, Youden’s J, and why we report a category-averaged number as the headline.
+Next: the scoring itself.
+A confusion matrix, Youden’s J, and why we report a category-averaged number as the headline.